CloudWinterInc/winter-framework/README.md

 winter-framework
 ================

-An enterprise framework designed and built for Google App Engine
+A professional Java enterprise framework designed and built for Google App Engine.

 It will not reinvent the wheel and will use some defacto-libraries to used in GAE projects like:
 * Objectify